 James 1:18: "He chose to give us birth."
 God's will produced regeneration, not yours.

 Synergism is the theological equivalent of a toddler "helping" carry a couch.
 The parents do all the lifting.
-The child's hands are on the fabric.
-And somehow the child gets credit for moving day.
+The child's hands rest on the fabric, adding nothing to the weight.
+And somehow, on the far side of the room, the child is certain he moved the furniture.

 Lazarus at the Tomb